CasualJackie/map-app/README.md

 ### The test task consists of:
 * Login windows
-* Maps using google maps api
+* Map using google map api
 * Markers on the map, which are obtained by parsing from google tables

 ### Dependencies